normen/obs-mcu/README.md

 3. For "Run" enter the location of `obs-mcu.exe`
 4. Press the "+" under "Arguments" and add the argument `-x`

 Now obs-mcu will start whenever OBS starts and automatically connect to both OBS and your MCU.
 Note that when OBS crashes the app can't detect the shutdown and will stay opened.
-You will have to quit it using the Task Manager in that case.
+You will have to quit it using the System Tray in that case.

 #### Systray